-We aspire to create a future where women can live a equitably healthy lives from birth to old age.
+We aspire to create a future where women can live an equitably healthy lives from birth to old age.

 To form a multidisciplinary collaborative network of researchers and stakeholders to promote, expand, and catalyse impactful women’s health research.

-- Establish a network of multidisciplinary researchers and engaged stakeholders in Women’s Health across disciplines at UBC and other BC-based institutions to catalyze collaborations and research in women’s health.
+- Establish a network of multidisciplinary researchers and engage women's health stakeholders across disciplines worldwide.